dennemark/prisma-extension-casl/README.md

 - Rule conditions are automatically applied via `accessibleBy` and if `include` or `select` are used, this will even be applied to the nested relations.
 - Mutating queries will throw errors in a similar format as CASL. `It's not allowed to "update" "email" on "User"`.
 - On nested `connect`, `disconnect`, `upsert` or `connectOrCreate` mutation queries the client assumes an `update` action for insertion or connection.
+- `update` and `create` are wrapped into a transaction, since `create` abilities will be checked on result of mutation and if it was not allowed the transaction will revert the creation.
+This limits client transactions to interactive transactions only.
+Sequential transactions are not supported.

 ### Examples